 One place not to be missed is Cluj-Napoca, the largest city in Transylvania and the most cosmopolitan among the others.
 A university city, Cluj-Napoca is the home of more of around 80.000 students which are giving the city its youthful vibe and great nightlife possibilities.

 Wonderful and diverse architecture.
 Gothic, baroque, art-nouveau, secession, neoclassical or neo-Romanian or neo-Byzantine cathedrals and palaces, castles and fortress spread around Transylvanian cities and countryside are making this region a destination for tourists having interests in architectural splendour.
 The Black Church in Brasov is the largest gothic church east of Vienna.
 Taking about gothic, the Corvin Castle is another fine example of lay and military gothic architecture.
 The Main Square in Sibiu is the places where one can admire the baroque Brukenthal Palace, the former residence of the governor of Transylvania, nowadays a fine art museum.
 Another art museum, The Banffy Palace in Cluj-Napoca is one of the best examples of Transylvanian baroque.
 Its secession style palaces define Targu Mures: The Culture Palace and the Administrative Palaces.
+And if we talk about secession, then we must mention Oradea, a splendid city in western Transylvania, with the largest number of buildings and palaces built in this architectural style, renovated and enhanced in recent years.

 The orthodox Cathedral in Sibiu is a Byzantine-style church and a small copy of the more famous Hagia Sophia in Instanbul.
 Vis a vis of the orthodox cathedral lies the Faculty of Orthodox theology, a good example of Neo-Romanian architectural style.